UBC-CIC/video-assessment-project/README.md

 ## Stack Overview

-The solution is a web application, which allows users to sign up, record video, or download their past recordings.
-A admin account is also able to search by assessment ID to obtain downloads for videos made by any user submitted for that assessment.
+The solution is a web application, which allows users to sign up via AWS Cognito, record and stream video to Kinesis Video Streams, or download their past recordings from an S3 bucket.
+An admin level account is also able to search by assessment ID to obtain videos made by any user submitted for that assessment.

 ![alt text](./docs/images/interactions.png)